CSA status as of… April 13, 2014

 Community Supported Agriculture

 CSA is the acronym for Community Supported Agriculture, a loose model connecting farmers and eaters.
-It usually involves the customer buying into a certain amount of produce in exchange for knowing the grower and where their food is coming from, and knowing that they are helping to keep small farms going in this country.
+It usually involves the customer buying into a season’s produce from a farm in exchange for knowing the grower and where their food is coming from, and knowing that they are helping to keep small farms going in this country.

 The crew (our family) packing orders in winter.

 How it works